elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 #### Configuration Fields

 * **Object Type** - (dropdown, required): Object-type to lookup on.
 E.g `Customer`.
-* **Select basic fields for resulting object** - (dropdown, optional): Here provided only basic fields that can be included in resulting object, it may affect on query cost.
+* **Select basic fields for resulting object** - (dropdown, optional): Here only basic fields can be included in the resulting object, it may affect query cost.
-* **You can provide additional fields here** - (string, optional): Resulting object can be expanded using GraphQL request, it may affect on query cost.
+* **You can provide additional fields here** - (string, optional): The resulting object can be expanded using GraphQL request, it may affect query cost.

 <details close markdown="block"><summary><strong>Example for customer</strong></summary>